narwhalirc/narwhal/README.md

 - [x] Expand on message matching.
   - [x] Should support sub-string matching and regex.

+**String Replacer:**

+- [ ] Implement basic `.r` string replacement function.
+Should replace the previously stated message of the issuer or if a target, the last of the target's message.

 **URL Parser:**

-- [ ] Implement URL parsing in messages.
+- [x] Implement URL parsing in messages.
 Beyond titles, it should specially handle:
   - [ ] Reddit: Present upvotes and downvotes
-  - [ ] Youtube: Present mobile and non-mobile links.
+  - [x] Youtube: Present mobile and non-mobile links.

 ## License